 Selwyn is the author of the book: I Almost Forgot About The Moon – the disinformation campaign against Ahmed Zaoui, and director of the documentaries Morality Of Argument – sustaining a state of being nuclear free, and, Behind The Shroud – why Ahmed Zaoui was set free.
 He is also the author of a chapter on new media and political power in the peer reviewed academic book: Scooped – The Politics and Power of Journalism in Aotearoa New Zealand.

-In the early stages of his career, Selwyn focused on feature writing and investigative works and achieved cover stories with the Listener magazine (Farmed for their blood) and Metro magazine (The Shame of Auckland Zoo).
+In the early stages of his career, Selwyn focused on feature writing and investigative works and achieved cover stories with the Listener magazine (Farmed for their blood, which exposed New Zealand’s animal bleeding industry) and Metro magazine (The Shame of Auckland Zoo, which was the basis for a Ministerial Inquiry into the management of Auckland Zoo).

 He was also employed by the Labour-led Government (1999-2001) as a press secretary/political advisor specific to the Police, Internal Affairs, Ethnic Affairs, and Civil Defence Emergency Management portfolios.